Copyright © 2017 by Don A. Singletary Sing Systems

 Subscription publishing was considered a ‘low class’ method of publishing – many new authors who did not yet have the following to be picked up by major publishing houses, elected to try ‘subscription publishing’.
 This was the fastest growing new method to publish-

-The new subscription publishing made these books affordable to every class of citizen, and the new low postage rates and the new, cheap steam-
+The new subscription publishing made these books affordable to every class of citizen, and the new low postage rates and steam-

 The present day POD (print on demand) and eBooks are the leading edge of modern publishing.
 They are taking money from the pockets of traditional big house publishers.
 As was the case with Mark Twain -